goneplaid/sandbox/README.md

 I recently decided to take some time off from work to refocus myself and will be re-entering the job market again soon.
 I thought I’d brush up on some fundamentals and see what these coding challenges are all about.

 I have a tiny site at [http://shiny-pixels.dev](http://shiny-pixels.dev) where you can find my resume and a few other things.
+Have a wonderful day!